Safa-98/patient-stay-analogy/README.md

 $ python3 doc2vec.py --phase infer # infer doc2vec vectors
 ```

-To train and evaluate the classification and the corresponding embedding model on structured and unstructured data
+To train and evaluate the classification and the corresponding embedding model on structured and unstructured data, run:
 ```bash
 $ python3 train_cnn_both.py # train classifier model together with the embedding model
 $ python3 evaluate_cnn_both.py # evaluate a classifier with the corresponding embedding model
 ```

-To train and evaluate the classification and the corresponding embedding model on only unstructured data
+To train and evaluate the classification and the corresponding embedding model on only unstructured data, run:
 ```bash
 $ python3 train_cnn_text.py # train classifier model together with the embedding model
 $ python3 evaluate_cnn_text.py # evaluate a classifier with the corresponding embedding model